atlassubbed/history-atlas-relax/README.md

 Potential Features:
   1. shouldUpdate:
     Perhaps shouldUpdate should not be implemented, because it provides an opportunity for the caller to return a false negative in the diffing process.
-Since shouldUpdate returns either true or false for the entire node, it is hard to be 100% confident for complex evaluate functions.
+Since shouldUpdate returns either true or false for the entire node, it is hard to be 100% confident for complex diff functions.
   2. Class extension as opposed to effects:
     Previously, effects were required to be subclasses, however this leads to many problems, like inferring the base type, long prototype chains, and side-effects overriding each other.
 I'm pretty sure the current plugin model works much better for side-effects on the DAG.